Pneumonia

 ≥65 y/o 1

-First calculate the CURB65 score, then to guide management
+Calculate the CURB65 score, then use it to guide management

 Component Score